Martyn tour, do-it-yourself album sale

 More dates will be added as the tour progresses.
 But the final date will be Martyn's last in Britain, and possibly the world, for at least a year as he wishes to travel while concentrating on writing new material and devoting more time to his family.

-This story featured on page 2 and is probably based on an Island press release, as an almost identical piece appeared in Melody Maker of 01 Sep 1975 ('John Martyn Plans Last Gigs').
+This story featured on page 2 and is probably based on an Island press release, as an almost identical piece appeared in Melody Maker of 01 Sep 1975 ('John Martyn Plans Last Gigs'), and in Record Mirror of 06 Sep 1975 ('Mail order Martyn').

 On the same page, immediately adjacent, NME ran the following story: